 - Divemaster – This is the first level of dive professionals.
 A leader who mentors and motivates others whilst assisting Open Water Scuba Instructors and acts as a role model to divers across the world.

-- Open Water Scuba Instructor – Another professional course allowing you to become a better public
+- Open Water Scuba Instructor – Another professional course allowing you to learn all the necessary skills to teach recreational courses.

 There are also many different Speciality Courses to choose from, designed to hone in on your specific interests and learning objectives.
 Digital Underwater Photographer, Wreck Diver, Deep Dive, Ice Diver, Night Diver and Sidemount Diver are just a few of the well-developed courses offered as continued education options.